Eschatologue/CM_wiki/docs/gameplay/resources.md

 ### Using Spell Slots

-To cast a spell, a character must expend a spell slot of the spell's level or higher.
+To cast a spell, a character must expend a :rsc-spell-slot: **Spell Slot** of the spell's level or higher.
 Each spellcasting class's spell slots are unique to that class.
-For instance, a character cannot use a druid spell slot to cast a wizard spell when multiclassing.
-To cast a spell, the character must use a spell slot available to the class from which the spell originates.
+For instance, a character cannot use a druid :rsc-spell-slot: **Spell Slot** to cast a wizard spell when multiclassing.
+To cast a spell, the character must use a :rsc-spell-slot: **Spell Slot** available to the class from which the spell originates.

 !!! tip "Pact Magic Spell Slots"

     This restriction does not apply to Warlock spell slots.
-A warlock spell slot can be used to cast a spell from any class even if that spell does not belong to the warlock class, provided that the character know and can cast the spell.
+A warlock :rsc-spell-slot: **Spell Slot** can be used to cast a spell from any class even if that spell does not belong to the warlock class, provided that the character know and can cast the spell.
 Does not work in reverse however, you can't cast a warlock spell using a wizard spell slot.

 ### Recovery of Spell Slots